solo-io/supergloo/docs/content/guides/installing_istio.md

 istiod-7795ccf9dc-vr4cq                 1/1     Running   0          5d22h
 ```

+{{% notice note %}}
-We also have to enable Istio DNS for the `.global` stub domain for when we want to use multicluster communication.
+The following section of the doc describes how to modify `coredns` to enable Istio DNS for the `.global` stub domain.
+This is not necessary when running Istio > 1.8.x
+with Istio's new Smart DNS enabled.
+More information on this new DNS can be found in the following [blog post](https://istio.io/latest/blog/2020/dns-proxy/).
+If you have installed Istio using the operator specs outlined above, this new DNS will be enabled by default.

+When running Istio < 1.8.x the following changes add the `.global` stub domain for multicluster communication.
 The following two blocks will enable Istio DNS for both clusters.
+{{% /notice %}}

 ```shell
 ISTIO_COREDNS=$(kubectl --context kind-mgmt-cluster -n istio-system get svc istiocoredns -o jsonpath={.spec.clusterIP})